 All window installation companies should have proper certifications, licenses, and insurance for your state.
 Don’t work with an installer that doesn’t have the proper documentation.
 Working with an unlicensed installer could result in improper installations and legal issues.
 If you work with an independent window installer, check that the company is certified to install your selected window brands.
 Many window manufacturers maintain a network of certified installers to install their products.
 This ensures the windows are installed to the company’s specifications and instructions.

-Read online reviews from the Better Business Bureau, Google Reviews, Best Company, and other reliable customer review sites.
+Read online reviews from the Better Business Bureau (BBB), Google Reviews, Best Company, and other reliable customer review sites.
 Look for reviews that comment on the product quality, sales team, installation process, and customer service experience.
-Check for customer satisfaction complaints regarding warranty claims and repair services.
+Check for customer satisfaction complaints regarding warranty claims and window repair services.
 We also recommend speaking to neighbors, friends, and family who have completed window projects to get a feel for their experiences with their selected installer.

 Window warranties provide additional peace of mind as they cover the glass, window frame, and other components if something goes wrong.
 You may receive a separate manufacturer’s and labor warranty if your window manufacturer and installation company differ.
 Review each warranty in detail and ask questions.
 Get clarification about your warranty length, transferability, and specific coverage for the window frames, glass, hardware, and labor.

 Your windows may be manufactured in-house or by a third party, depending on your selected installer.
 If the products are manufactured in-house, check the company’s catalog to ensure it carries the styles and products needed for your window project.
 You’ll also have more freedom to customize components, though you’ll be limited to that company’s products only.
 Some companies may work exclusively with a brand, while others stock various options.
-Some companies also offer discounts or specials if you’re upgrading many windows.
-However, you’ll be limited to the in-stock options and be unable to customize.
-Check the windows’ functionality, appearance, and feel to help you select the right ones for your home.

 Below are the types of windows professional window installation companies offer and their average installation costs.*